 Want to put on a Young Audiences program at your school, but aren’t sure how to fund it?
 We want to help!
 Here are some ideas.

 A presence in Portland-area schools since 1977, Run for the Arts is YA’s beloved fundraising service.
-The program provides schools with a proven, easy-to-implement jog-a-thon model for raising their own, dedicated arts funds.
-Last school year alone, Run for the Arts helped nearly 22,000 students at 49 schools raise over $582,000 to bring the arts into their classrooms.
+The program provides schools with a fundraising model, dedicated arts funds.
 Interested in joining them?
-Visit our Run for the Arts webpage or contact Community Engagement Manager Koko Olszweski.
+Visit our Fun for the Arts webpage or contact Community Engagement Manager Koko Olszweski.

 With the adoption of the Every Student Succeeds Act (ESSA) in 2015, federal education law’s focus on “core academic subjects” was broadened to encompass all the aspects of a “well-rounded education”—including, by definition, the arts.
 This gives schools and districts more flexibility to use Title I, II, and IV funds to support arts programming for their students.
 Ask your principal about using Title funds for the arts at your school.